Pullback formulae for nearly holomorphic Saito-Kurokawa lifts: Introduction

 An immediate consequence of our pullback formulae is the Deligne conjecture for the central value $\Lambda(\kappa+\kappa',{\rm Sym}^2({g})\otimes {f})$. \begin{corollary} (Corollary \ref{C:algebraicity}) Assume Hypothesis (H) holds.
 For $\sigma \in {\rm Aut}(\C)$, we have

-Here $\Omega_f^+$ is the plus period of ${ f}$ defined in \cite{Shimura1977}. \end{corollary} \begin{rmk} \begin{itemize} \item[(1)]In \cite[Theorem A]{CC2017}, following different approach, we prove the analogue results for $\kappa' >\kappa$, or $\kappa \geq \kappa' $ and $N>1$, regardless the parities of $\kappa$ and $\kappa'$. \item[(2)]In \cite[Theorem 1.1]{Xue2017}, by considering the $\SL_2$-period obtained from the restriction of nearly holomorphic Jacobi form associated to $h$ on $\frak{H}$ against $g$, Xue gave a proof of the same result in the case $N=1$.
+Here $\Omega_f^+$ is the plus period of ${ f}$ defined in \cite{Shimura1977}. \end{corollary} \begin{rmk} \begin{itemize} \item[(1)]If $\Lambda(\kappa',f) \neq 0$, then Corollary \ref{C} follows from the algebraicity of the central value of the triple product $L$-function $\Lambda(s,g\otimes g \otimes f)$ proved by Harris and Kudla \cite{HK1991}. \item[(2)]In \cite[Theorem A]{CC2017}, following different approach, we prove the analogue results for $\kappa' >\kappa$, or $\kappa \geq \kappa' $ and $N>1$, regardless the parities of $\kappa$ and $\kappa'$. \item[(3)]In \cite[Theorem 1.1]{Xue2017}, by considering the $\SL_2$-period obtained from the restriction of nearly holomorphic Jacobi form associated to $h$ on $\frak{H}$ against $g$, Xue gave a proof of the same result in the case $N=1$.
 From the representation-theoretic point of view, the ${\rm SO}(2,2)$-periods considered in this article and the $\SL_2$-periods considered in \cite[Proposition 3.1]{Xue2017} are essentially the same by a seesaw identity.
 For instance, the corresponding $\SL_2$-period considered here is the right-hand side of the seesaw identity (\ref{P:SO(2,2)-period to SL_2 period}).
 However, it seems that this $\SL_2$-period is different from the $\SL_2$-period considered in \cite[Proposition 2.1]{Xue2017}. \end{itemize} \end{rmk}

 Combining with the result of Januszewski in \cite{Januszewski2017} on period relations, we obtain a conditional result on Deligne conjecture for ${\rm Sym}^2({ g})\otimes {f}$ with abelian twists.

 \begin{corollary}(Corollary \ref{C:algebraicity 2}) Assume Hypothesis (H) holds and $\Lambda(\kappa+\kappa',{\rm Sym}^2({ g})\otimes { f}) \neq 0$.
 Let $n \in \Z$ be a critical integer for $\Lambda(s,{\rm Sym}^2({ g})\otimes {f})$ and $\chi$ be a Dirichlet character such that $(-1)^{n}\chi(-1)=1$.
 For $\sigma \in {\rm Aut}(\C)$, we have